f3d0r/aspace-api-docs/source/index.html.md

 To see samples of how to access this API, you can use the code examples on the dark area on the right, using the "HTTP", "cURL", "node.js (request), and Python tabs.

-Because this API is still in active development, there may be inconsistincies with actual API behavior and the described/intended behavior.
-In this case, please [contact](mailto:help@trya.space) the API admin **as soon as possible** and include the following info:
+Because this API is still in active development, there may be inconsistencies with actual API behavior and the described/intended behavior.
+In this case, please [contact](mailto:help@trya.space) the API administrator **as soon as possible** and include the following info:

 * The endpoint affected
 * All of the information you sent to the endpoint, including the following